 We're very proud of our Eco Council and the work they take part in.
 Improving our school's environment and that of the local community is at the heart of the work that the children do.
-Below are some examples of the work carried out during 2018-2019:
+Below are some examples of the work carried out.

-This year, we have achieved the gold Green Tree Award on behalf of the Woodland Trust as well as the School's Wild Challenge organised by the RSPB.
+In 2018-2019, the Eco Council achieved the Gold Green Tree Award on behalf of the Woodland Trust as well as the School's Wild Challenge organised by the RSPB.
 We currently hold a Silver Eco-School Award which is going towards our Green Flag Eco School's Award.
-This year, we also received a recycling award from Wyre Borough Council.
+We also received a recycling award from Wyre Borough Council.

 We are very proud of the new and growing interactions we have developed with our local community through our eco-work.
 Recently, we have completed local litter picks and dog poo sweeps to improve our area.
 We also work with the local council to recycle Christmas trees in our Forest School.
 As well as this, the Eco- Council visit the local care home to work with the residents to help develop their garden area.
 As a result, the children now have a greater understanding of their local area and how they can help to improve it.

 They regularly recycle batteries, plastic bottles, Christmas trees, ink cartridges, food waste as well as biodegradable rubbish in our 'homemade' compost bins.